uwasylvie/globalawchambers/README.md

 1. Using the command line, go into the application directory and run the following commands to install dependencies `npm install`.

-2. Build the React client application using `npm start`.
+2. Start the React client application using `npm start`.

 3. Start the node server by running `npm start`.